Department of Justice is now the Department of Communities and Justice. Find out more >

 1.11 Where information is collected for developing mailing lists, or other current awareness it will be used for this purpose and not shared.

 1.12 The NSW Law Reform Commission complies with the proactive disclosure requirements of the GIPA and seeks to make information publicly available where possible.
 The Commission also understands the need to respect privacy and confidentiality.

 1.13 All forms used to collect personal information will say, on the form or in the request to fill out the form, how that information will be used, whether the information will be kept and where it will be stored, and to whom the information will be disclosed.

 1.14 Information that is subject to confidentiality or privacy requirements will be held in a way that is accessible only to staff of the Commission and others specifically authorised by the Executive Director of the Commission.
 Such authorisation may be given where it is required or authorised by law or where the Director is satisfied that any confidentiality or privacy requirements will be respected.

-1.15 Information will generally be collected by NSW Law Reform Commission staff and held on the secure computer systems provided by the Department of Justice.
+1.15 Information will generally be collected by NSW Law Reform Commission staff and held on the secure computer systems provided by the Department of Communities and Justice.

 1.16 Third party services may be used for the purposes of collecting or holding information.
 The NSW Law Reform Commission will use reputable services with adequate privacy policies.
 Providers of information will be clearly told when a third party service is used.
 Beyond this, the NSW Law Reform Commission cannot take responsibility for information security on third party servers.